project-copilot/fit/step2-project-copilot-project/confluence/software-architecture-document.md

 #### Deployment
 The CodeLab Fitness App can be deployed on any web server that supports HTML, CSS, and JavaScript.
 It does not require any server-side processing or database storage, as all the data is retrieved and processed on the client side using Google's Fit REST API.

+_Note: Please remember that our goal is to enable users to enhance and edit the content at each step, not only to improve the content itself but also to provide a more meaningful context for the next prediction.
+Additionally, this is the initial alpha version of our Confluence App.
+In the upcoming weeks, we will be enhancing our prompt workflows to offer improved assistance._